 For slightly older children, you could open a bank account for them and bring them to deposit their savings every month.
 Challenge them to set savings goals and make it fun for them.
 After all, children enjoy exposure into the world of adults, and the idea of managing finances probably seems very adult to them.
 And hence, very cool.

 3. Teach them delayed gratification

 Beyond dollars and cents, teaching your children about finances is actually teaching them values which will help set them up for success in their lives.

 Remember the famous Stanford marshmallow experiment?
 Children who resisted the offer of a marshmallow for 2 marshmallows later on were more likely to succeed in life.
 Impulse control and discipline are certainly good traits to inculcate in your children.

 Nothing beats real life stories.
 Inspire them with teenage examples like Cameron Johnson, who began making money at the age of 9 by selling invitation cards and earning 6-figure sums monthly by the age of 15.
+Or, this 14-year-old girl who bought her own house.
 Inspiration is able to achieve what no amount of nagging can.

 Negative examples of people who go broke after winning the lottery or squandered $1million in insurance payouts and public donations within a year drive home the point the importance of money management, whether one has little or much.

 5. Expose them to concepts like interest and inflation

 Once your child is good with his daily or weekly pocket money, you can start to expose them to concepts such as interest and inflation.

 Tell them how much a bowl of noodles used to cost when you were their age, and get them thinking about how much $X amount of money could afford then and now.